Moody’s downgrades outlook for four Adani Group firms to negative

 Global ratings agency Moody’s Investor Service on Friday downgraded its ratings outlook for four Adani Group companies from stable to negative after they suffered huge losses on the stock market in the wake of allegations of stock manipulation and accounting fraud by United States-based firm Hindenburg Research.

-The ratings outlook has been changed to negative for Adani Green Energy Ltd, Adani Green Energy Restricted Group, Adani Transmission Step-One Limited and Adani Electricity Mumbai Limited.
+The ratings outlook has been changed to negative for Adani Green Energy Ltd, Adani Green Energy Restricted Group (AGEL RG-1), Adani Transmission Step-One Limited and Adani Electricity Mumbai Limited.

-Moody’s, however, retained a stable outlook for Adani Ports and Special Economic Zone Limited, Adani International Container Terminal Private Limited, Adani Green Energy Restricted Group and Adani Transmission Restricted Group 1.
+Moody’s, however, retained a stable outlook for Adani Ports and Special Economic Zone Limited, Adani International Container Terminal Private Limited, Adani Green Energy Restricted Group (AGEL RG-2) and Adani Transmission Restricted Group 1.

 “These rating actions follow the significant and rapid decline in the market equity values of the Adani Group companies following the recent release of a report from a short-seller highlighting governance concerns in the Group,” Moody’s said.